thomas-vadakkan-codon/footfalls/README.md

 - Automatic scheduler to start the software.
 Configure to run at every second, minute, day, or Monday to Friday.
 - This is extremely useful in a business scenario, for instance, you can run it only at your desired time (9-5?).
 - Variables and memory would be reset == less load on your machine.
+- Set Scheduler = True in mylib/vonfig.py file to use this feature.

 ```
 ##Runs at every day (9:00 am).
 You can change it.